To file taxes for a limited liability company (LLC) with no income, you’ll require careful consideration of the applicable tax regulations.

 You need to file LLC business taxes even if there is no income.

-LLC tax filing status helps establish a clear financial record for your business.
-This may be very crucial for future audits or loan applications.
+For us, tax filing status helped to establish a clear financial record for our business.
+This was very crucial for future audits or loan applications.

 The members or managers of your LLC should always remember that any losses incurred by your business won't simply disappear; you must still file a federal income tax return.